-There’s nothing like a smooth, close shave to start the day – but for the most heavily-bearded among us, the dreaded five o’clock shadow makes its inevitable appearance, if not at five on the dot, then certainly by the time that night rolls around.
+There’s nothing like a smooth, close shave to start the day – but for the most heavily-bearded among us, the dreaded 5 o’clock stubble shadow makes its inevitable appearance, if not at five on the dot, then certainly by the time that night rolls around.

 Like Philips, Braun has cracked the electric shaving code, creating a product that gives a wonderfully close shave with little to no irritation.

 The Series 9 Electric Shaver utilizes a SyncroSonic shaving head that contains four cutting elements, each of which performs a unique function.
 Working in tandem, those four elements allow the Series 9 to cut more hair, and closer, than any other shaver on the market.

 Such staggering speeds are made possible by tiny sonic vibrations that rapidly cut and remove hair.

 But speed alone isn’t enough – Braun uses its design expertise to optimally position each hair prior to cutting, with Direct and Cut, and HyperLift and Cut trimming technology, which aligns hair that grows in different directions, and lifts flat-lying hairs.

 They’re both waterproof, allowing for wet or dry use; both are manufactured by well-regarded European companies; and each shaver provides an extremely close, comfortable shave – albeit through the application of differing technologies.

 In reality, it would be hard to go wrong with either model – but two factors to consider are the frequency with which you shave, and what type of beard you have.

-As a general rule, a rotary shaver (whose blades rotate), such as the Philips Series 7000, may be a better choice for those who shave less frequently, have coarser facial hair, or whose beard grows in many directions.
+As a general rule, a rotary shaver (whose blades rotate), such as the Philips Series 7000, maybe a better choice for those who shave less frequently, have coarser facial hair, or whose beard grows in many directions.